contrast-zone/t-rewriter.js/README.md

         (phrase: specific, structure: pair)            (phrase: generic, structure: pair) grammar                                        grammar

-In this diagram, the initial *type (phrase: specific, structure: pair) grammars* are lower-level positioned on a grammar types scale, just like assembler is lower-level positioned on a programming language simplicity-of-use scale.
-With introduction of generic variables and logical reasoning, we try to move further and climb up the grammar types scale to achieve the effect similar to one that higher-level programming languages achieved comparing to assembler.
-But unlike assembler, for which we don't have opportunity to upgrade from the outside because it is based on strict hardware, *type (phrase: specific, structure: pair) grammars* may be easily extended from the outside by new properties because their interpretation is represented by a flexible software, which we have a chance to carefully adjust according to our requirements.
-The adjustments that we chose to realize finally lead us to combined *type (phrase: generic, structure: logic) grammar* language, aiming at relative simplicity of use in a way similar to [constructive theorem proving](https://en.wikipedia.org/wiki/Constructive_proof).
+In this diagram, the initial *type (phrase: specific, structure: pair) grammars* are lower-level positioned on a grammar types scale.
+With introduction of generic variables and logical reasoning, we try to move further and climb up the grammar types scale to achieve double effect: increased expressivity along generic axis, and increased ease of use along logic axis.
+The adjustments that we chose to realize finally lead us to combined *type (phrase: generic, structure: logic) grammar* language, thus reaching usability similar to one of [constructive theorem proving](https://en.wikipedia.org/wiki/Constructive_proof).

 ### 3.1. type (phrase: specific, structure: pair) grammar

-This section will provide an algorithm for parsing *type (phrase: specific, structure: pair) grammars*, which is a synonym for [unrestricted grammars](https://en.wikipedia.org/wiki/Unrestricted_grammar).
+This section will provide an algorithm for parsing *type (phrase: specific, structure: pair) grammars*.
 But before that, we will make a small adjustments to context free grammar language which we will base our new types of grammars on.
 Usual context free grammars take form of `A -> α` production rule patterns, where in parsing we seek for the left production sides to parse the right production sides.
 Alternations are there expressed by repeating the same *left sides* across multiple production rules.
 However, this is inconsistent with classical logic expressions where the following rules hold for implication connective:

       A -> B,   A -> C
     ————————————————————